Debunking 3 sustainability misconceptions

 The world is a large place; it may not seem like one person making a small change in their lifestyle will matter in the grand scheme.
 If you’re feeling like your efforts are useless, consider these facts from The Boston College Office of Sustainability:

 - One recycled bottle saved enough energy to run a 100-watt bulb for four hours.

 - One recycled bottle causes 20% less air pollution and 50% less water pollution than it does to make a new bottle.

 - A recycled aluminum can is back on the shelf within 60 days.

 If you can make a difference by recycling just one aluminum can, think about the positive effects of regularly choosing a reusable grocery bag over a plastic one or using a refillable coffee thermos.
 Every little bit makes a difference to the planet.
-Read this article by mindbodygreen if you’re looking for a few more simple ways incorporate sustainability into your everyday life.

 Start your journey toward sustainability by getting in touch with Rohn Industries today to and learn more about their GreenSmart® recycling programs.
 Or, check out our new fundraising program, #ShredRight4Good, to raise money for your school, church or organization while making the planet a cleaner place for future generations.